Guide to the Safest Laundry Detergents of 2025

 “Almost Better” Options

-The products in this category, in my opinion, are not completely non-toxic laundry detergents, yet they are not exactly “bad” either.
-Yet, due to some concerning laundry detergent ingredients, they fall short of being “better” either.
+The products in this category, in my opinion, are not completely non-toxic laundry detergents.
+Due to some concerning laundry detergent ingredients, they fall short of being “better.”

-The products in this category are farther from being called “the safest laundry detergents” due to the presence of multiple concerning laundry detergent ingredients.
+The products in this category are not “the safest laundry detergents” due to the presence of multiple concerning laundry detergent ingredients.

 Brands | Concerning Ingredients |